The $0 productivity upgrade most developers miss

 For interactive selection: fzf

 Your automation script needs the user to pick from a list.
-The old way is to output the list and make them type a number or use arrow keys through a custom menu you spent an hour building.
+The old way is outputting the list and making them type a number or find your way a custom menu you spent an hour building.

 fzf is a fuzzy finder.
-Pipe any list into it, the user can search and select interactively.
-Works with anything - files, directories, git branches, process lists.
+Pipe any list into it and the user can search and select interactively.
+Works with anything.

 vim $(fzf)